xtyrrell/xtyrrell/README.md

 ### xtyrrell

 Hey!
-I'm Max, a software engineer and founder from Cape Town 🇿🇦 🏖️ I'm currently into
+I'm Max, a software engineer and founder from Cape Town 🇿🇦 🏖️ I like

 - hacking on the modern peer-to-peer web
 - designing and implementing my own programming languages
 - figuring out how to build stuff that scales
-- building on top of the next level of web infrastructure primitives, like Cloudflare's Durable Objects
+- building on top of the next level of web infrastructure primitives
 - talking to other people working on stuff
 - learning interesting languages like Haskell, ReasonML